German police stand trial over €200,000 jewelry store raid | DW | 31.07.2021

 Both suspects are 31 years old.
 They can only be named as David S, who served in Hamburg, and Felix B, an ex-Berlin police officer, for legal reasons.

-The raid happened in the early hours of the morning, leaving the suspects to use hatches to raid various showcases for jewels, watches and gems.
+The raid happened in the early hours of the morning, leaving the suspects to use hatchets to raid various showcases for jewels, watches and gems.

 Prosecutors said the accused then made off in a waiting getaway car, a Mercedes, and used a fake police blue light to avoid detection.